Mergers, Name Changes, and Other Corporate Activity

 FCA is responsible for issuing and amending corporate charters to all Farm Credit System institutions.
 Therefore, when institutions merge, change their names, and make other corporate changes, they must have these actions approved through FCA.

 Note: FCA views an Agricultural Credit Association (ACA) and its Production Credit Association (PCA) and Federal Land Credit Association (FLCA) subsidiaries as a single entity for most regulatory purposes.

-To find out the number of banks and associations in the FCS, how they are classified, and how their numbers have changed over the past 12 months, see Number of FCS Banks and Associations.
+To find out the number of banks and associations in the FCS, how they are classified, and how their numbers have changed over the past 12 months, see Number of FCS Banks and Associations by Type and District.

-See FCA Board Approvals of FCS Corporate Applications for a summary of corporate activity from January 1, 2013, through April 1, 2013.
+See FCA Board Approvals of FCS Corporate Applications for a summary of corporate activity from January 1 through July 1, 2014.

 To locate an FCS institution or to see a map showing the FCS districts, go to the FCS Directory and Map.
 Also see Locate a Lender, which enables potential borrowers to find their nearest FCS branch.